Core Architecture & X12/Code Set Standards for Medical Billing & Claim Scrubbing Automation

 """Apply structural, clinical, and payer boundary checks."""

-if not segment.procedure_code.startswith(self.VALID_CPT_PREFIXES):
+if not self._is_valid_procedure_code(segment.procedure_code):

 segment.status = ValidationStatus.CODE_MISMATCH

-logger.warning("Invalid CPT prefix detected | txn=%s", segment.control_number)
+logger.warning("Invalid procedure code format | txn=%s", segment.control_number)

 return segment

-# 2. Clinical Crosswalk Validation (Simplified)
+# 2. Clinical Crosswalk Validation (simplified)

 if len(segment.diagnosis_pointers) < self.REQUIRED_DIAGNOSIS_POINTERS: